authelia/authelia/docs/content/en/integration/openid-connect/uptime-kuma/index.md

 ### Important Notes

+This implementation has several facets which must be configured as a security precaution.
+It's advised people read the [OAuth 2.0 Bearer Token Usage](../oauth-2.0-bearer-token-usage.md) integration guide in addition to this guide to properly understand this process.

-This guide has a requirement to adapt a fairly new and special section of Authelia.
+For example this guide has a requirement to adapt a fairly new and special section of Authelia.
 It's important to take the time to understand it before you attempt to do it.
 Some notes about this are below.

 1. The `implementation` value of the server authz endpoints section must be the appropriate implementation for your proxy.